hammingweight/gangplank/README.md

 pip install jax[cuda12]
 ```

-Similar comments apply to tensorflow and PyTorch.
+Similar comments apply to TensorFlow and PyTorch.

 ## Examples
 Examples of using Gangplank can be found [here](https://github.com/hammingweight/gangplank/tree/main/examples).